ruchi-dumaru/JS-Concepts/notes.md

 ### HOISTING
-JS divide the variable into two parts:declaration part moves at the top and initialization remains down
-//It means variable is created in memory before code runs
+  -JS divide the variable into two parts:declaration part moves at the top and initialization remains down -It means variable is created in memory before code runs

 i.e var a=undefined
 console.log(a)